shaanen/osint-combiner/README.md

   + Netaddr

 ## How to use
+You can run the following scripts:
+ + tofile-\*.py files take arguments and can be runned automatically, for example with a CRON job.
+Run with the '-h' flag for more info;
-When running a tofile-\*.py script, it will ask a for choice in user input:
+ + tofile-\*-manually.py files will ask for user input interactively;
- + Various query options directly via the console input;
- + CIDR file input: which parses all CIDRs from a given text file;
- + CSV file input: which parses names of organizations (column 1) with the corresponding CIDR (column 2).
-Can take multiple CIDRs per organization, where each CIDR is on a separate row.
-Will create an outputfile per organization;
- + Elasticsearch index input (for IpInfo): Takes all the distinct IP adresses from given Elasticsearch index.
-Fastest and best option for IpInfo, because it will only query IpInfo for IPs used by real network devices.
-Shodan and/or Censys did already do the device discovery, so let IpInfo only query the IPs which are found by those sources.
-Quering IpInfo with large CIDRs will take ages, and probably most IPs in such CIDR are not used by a device anyway.

-The scripts will ask if the results should be converted to the Elasticsearch format immediately.
-If you choose not to, you can convert the resulting files at a later time with the convert-\*-file.py scripts.
-Regardless of this choice, the scripts will always remove empty fields from the results, so the outputfiles will be much smaller in size.
+ + convert-\*.py files can convert the resulting files from tofile-\*.py to Elasticsearch compatible files, if not already converted with the '-c' flag from tofile-\*.py;
+ + Scripts in debugscripts/ can be used for debugging purposes.

 The \*.conf files are Logstash configuration files which you need to edit so the config will point to the right files and Elasticsearch index.

 Elasticsearch needs a specific mapping to import the data from the scripts.
 Use the mapping in the [Wiki](https://github.com/sjorsng/vulnerabilityfinder/wiki#required-elasticsearch-mapping-for-indexes "The Github Wiki of this project").